nardib/TextAdventure/README.md

 ## Game Manual

-The game is a text adventure with a easy and clean graphic user interface (GUI).
+The game is a text adventure with a easy and clean graphic user interface (GUI) provided with a screen showing images to improve the user experience.
 The player is in an escape room with an enemy, and he has to get out before being killed.
 You can insert the commands in a text field, and you can see the results of the action made in a text area, but also in the image shown in the GUI, which illustrate the wall you are looking at and the items you can interact with (e.g. keys, locks, bandages, etc.).
 The enemy makes a move every # moves the player makes.
 The moves include:
 - changing the wall you are facing
 - changing room (based on the doors placed in the room)
 - picking up items (only the pickable ones)
 - using items

-### **Map & Rooms**
+### **Map, Rooms & Items**
-The game is played in a 9 rooms map of fixed design and each room has a variable number of objects (up to 8 items) and doors (from 0 to 4),always enabled, connecting to other rooms.
+The game is played in a 9 rooms map of fixed design and each room has a variable number of objects (up to 8 items) and doors (from 0 to 4), always enabled, connecting to other rooms.
 The main room from witch the game begins is also the final room where the game ends after having solved all the riddles and quiz consisting of varius challenges, from finding the right item to using logic and memory.

 Each item has its own weight (expressed in Kg) and the player can carry a maximum ammount of weight (10 Kg).
-Some items, like the hammer, can occupy almost all the carrable weight, forcing the player to carfully manage the storage.
+Almost all the ites weight 1 Kg, but some others, like the bandages have a hevier weight.
-Also, once used, the item dissapears, and by the time there's no way of throwing the items, in orther to free some space the player has to use them in the storage.
+Also, once used, the item dissapears, and by the time there's no way of throwing the items, in orther to free some space the player has to use them in the storage, forcing the player to carfully manage the inventory.

 ### **Player and commands**
-At the beginning of the game, the user can choose the name and the gender of the player.
+At the beginning of the game, the user can choose wether to play a new game or to import a saved match.
+In case the player chooses to play a new match he will be asked to choose a name, to select the gender and to choose the difficulty level of the match (easy, medium or hard).
+In addition, the user can decide if the enemy will be effecively able to inflict damage, or to be a passive character.
 In orther to interract with the game, the player as to use the command line implemented in the GUI executing specific commands:

 - north (command used to change the facing direction to north wall of the room)
 - south (command used to change the facing direction to south wall of the room)
 - east (command used to change the facing direction to east wall of the room)
 - west (command used to change the facing direction to west wall of the room)
+- in case the short command version can be used (n, s, w & e)

 - croos DIRECTION (command used to change the room so that you cross the door to go to the relative north room.
 Only aveilable if door is present in the direction wall.
 Instead of DIRECTION the player will write the direction north, south, east or west)

+- look (command used to inspect the wall, looking for items)

+- inventory (command used to display a list of the item in the inventory)

+- take ITEM (command used to interract with a specific item in the room.
+After keeping the item, it will appear in your inventory freeing an ammount of carriable weight equivalent to the weight of the item just used.
+Only executable on item existing in the player storage)

 - use ITEM (command used to interract with a specific item in your inventory.
 After using the item, it will dissapear freeing an ammount of carriable weight equivalent to the weight of the item just used.
 Only executable on item existing in the player storage)

-- get ITEM (command used to interract with a specific item in the room.
-After keeping the item, it will appear in your inventory freeing an ammount of carriable weight equivalent to the weight of the item just used.
-Only executable on item existing in the player storage)

-- inventory (command used to display a list of the item in the inventory)

-- object_name (used to get info about an object in the inventory)

 - help (command used to get a short description of commands)

+- undo/back (command used for backing the status to the last move)

 - save (used to save the status of the game)

-- quit/exit (used to quit the game)
+- quit/exit (used to close the game window/ used to go back to the start window)

 ### Enemy

-The enemy is a NPG randomly moving in the rooms of the maps, seeking for the player, with the scope to kill him by inflicting damage.
+The enemy is a NPC randomly moving in the rooms of the maps, seeking for the player, with the scope to kill him by inflicting damage.
+According to the difficulty choosen at the start of the game the enemy will perform 1 move every 5 actions by the user in EASY mode, 1 move every 3 actions in MEDIUM mode and 1 move every user action in DIFFICULT mode.

 ### Purpose of the game

 As in the real-life escape-room the purpose of this game is to solve all the riddles, use all the objects and complete the puzzles to unlock the exit door and gain freedom.
 The player must also survive to the enemy looking who will randomly move each time the player makes a move.
 When both the player and the enemy are in the same room, the enemy will start inflicting some damege to the player, who's provided with 5 hearts of healt points.
 Heach hit provides 1 damage point.
+Health points are displayed on the top-left corner in the shape of 5 hearts while in the top center there are 10 stars showing the progress made.
 If the player's healt drops to zero point, the game ends with loss.
 The player can also find and use some special healing items like bandages and painkillers to restore some healt points.